mansimudrakola/Reliable-Data-Transport-Protocols/README.md

 ## Overview

-This project focuses on the implementation of two reliable data transport protocols: Alternating-Bit (ABT) and Go-Back-N (GBN) on a C++ Simulator.
+This project focuses on the implementation of two reliable data transport protocols: Alternating-Bit (ABT), Go-Back-N (GBN) and Selective-Repeat (SR) on a C++ Simulator.
 The goal is to provide a robust and efficient communication framework based on the specifications outlined in the textbook.
-The implementations cover a range of pages (ABT: 208-211, GBN: 215-220) and adhere to the PA2 template for consistency and compatibility.
+The implementations cover a range of pages (ABT: 208-211, GBN: 215-220, SR: 220-226) and adhere to the PA2 template for consistency and compatibility.

 ## Installation